taocpp/json/README.md

 The Art of C++ / JSON is a zero-dependency C++11 header-only library that provides a generic JSON value object as well as conversions from and to JSON string representation.
 It uses `std::vector` for arrays, `std::map` for objects, and both `int64_t` and `double` for numbers.

 The [Parsing Expression Grammar Template Library (PEGTL)](https://github.com/ColinH/PEGTL) is used for parsing.
 A slighty tuned portion of the [double-conversion library](https://github.com/google/double-conversion) is used for fast-and-correct string-to-double and double-to-string conversion.
+The [Sequences Library](https://github.com/taocpp/sequences) provides `make_index_sequence` when C++11, rather than C++14, is used.

 ## Status